Remote ID (aka Drone ID)¶

 See the detailed instructions in the ArduRemoteID README.md file.

-Mission Planner (must be the latest beta version) has a tab in its DATA view (Drone ID) for OpenDrone ID operation which allows connection of the required external serial GPS to obtain operation location, and setup tabs for UAS and Operator IDs, if required by your local jurisdiction.
-It also shows Remote ID status.
+Mission Planner (must be the latest beta version) has a tab in its DATA view (Drone ID) for OpenDrone ID operation which allows connection of the required external serial GPS to obtain operation location, and set up tabs for UAS and Operator IDs if required by your local jurisdiction.
+It also shows the Remote ID status.
 The ground station will also have status and pre-arm failure messages displayed if there are problems.

 Other GCS are developing similar OpenDroneID setup wizards.

-There is are android phone applications OSM and DroneScanner in the Google Play Store that allows one to display RemoteID Bluetooth and/or WIFI transmissions and vehicle data.
+There are Android phone applications OSM and DroneScanner in the Google Play Store that allows one to display RemoteID Bluetooth and/or WIFI transmissions and vehicle data.

 Other references:

-If you know if other available devices please add a comment in this issue
+If you know of other available devices please add a comment in this issue